1 9 8 1 – 2 0 0 2 (UK)

 63 x episodes

-Only Fools and Horses first hit British TV screens in September 1981 when Derek 'Del-Boy' Trotter was introduced to the unsuspecting British public, trying to sell one legged turkeys from the back of his Reliant Robin.
+Only Fools and Horses first hit British TV screens on 8 September 1981 when Derek ‘Del-Boy’ Trotter was introduced to the unsuspecting British public, trying to sell one-legged turkeys from the back of his Reliant Robin.

 Del-Boy is the sole provider for his close-knit family, who together share a high-rise council flat (368 Nelson Mandela House) on the Nyerere estate in Peckham, South London.

 Swathed in gold, heavily splashed with Brut and puffing a chunky cigar, Del enjoys the good life, which effectively means a night down The Nag’s Head drinking Drambuie and grapefruit cocktails, followed by a Ruby Murray (curry).

 His choice of women has always left a lot to be desired, although occasionally he would stumble across a classier girl, which would warrant a trip to a Berni Inn for a steak meal.

 In part, David Jason’s depiction of Derek Trotter was based on a builder, Derek Hockley, for whom he had worked in his days as an electrician.

 Hockley had many of the affectations outlined by series creator John Sullivan in his characterisation of Del (gold jewellery, camel-hair coat) and Jason added others, like his habit of twitching his neck.